leonzheng2/INF573-View_Interpolation/README.md

 # INF573__View-interpolation

+INF573 Image Analysis course project done with Chen Jiabin at Ecole polytechnique.
 Implementation of Seitz and Dyer view interpolation algorithm, using Kolmogorov and Zabih's graph cuts stereo matching algorithm.

+Project report is in the Git repo.

-Details are in the subdirectories.
+Source codes are in the subdirectories.

 The basic-view-interpolation directory uses OpenCV StereoSGBM stereo matching algorithm, and don't work a lot on our own pictures.